sayak-sarkar/sayak-sarkar/README.md

 Here's some metadata about me:
 - 😄 Pronouns: He / Him / His;
+- 💬 Ask me about about anything Open Source;
 - 🔭 I like building tools to ease developers lives;
+- 🌱 I’m currently learning Game Design and Development;
 - 👯 I’m looking to collaborate on interesting projects;
-- 💬 Ask me about about anything Open Source;
+- 📫 Best medium to reach me: [@sayak_sarkar](https://twitter.com/sayak_sarkar) on Twitter;
 - ⚡ Fun fact: I have a large collection of minion figurines.

 -------